NEDA-LABS/minipay-app/MEMORY_OPTIMIZATION.md

 **Problem**: Configuring 8 chains with 30+ RPC endpoints creates unnecessary HTTP clients in dev.

-**Solution**: Use minimal chain configuration in development, full config in production.
+**Solution**: Keep all chains available but reduce fallback RPCs in development.

 **Implementation**:
 1. Detect environment in `app/providers.tsx`
-2. Use single chain (Base) with one RPC endpoint in dev
+2. Use all 8 chains with single RPC endpoint each in dev (8 connections)
-3. Keep full multi-chain config for production
+3. Keep full fallback config for production (32+ connections)

 ---